After Galaxy Fold screen problems, Note 10 could be the hero phone we need

 Read: What the Galaxy Fold's screen crease, notch and air gap are really like to use

-3D cameras are starting to appear more frequently on Android phones.
-But few have attempted to follow the iPhone's Face ID mechanism, which lets you unlock the phone and pay for goods by scanning your face.
+Samsung's secure iris scanner predated the iPhone's Face ID, but now that Samsung's removed it from Galaxy phones, you have the in-screen fingerprint reader as your only biometric...and after months with the Galaxy S10 Plus, it's more miss than hit for me.

-Samsung removed the iris scanner from its Galaxy phones, but gave the Galaxy S10 5G a 3D sensor on the front and back.
-The company said it was there for AR purposes and maybe some improved depth photography, as with the new Huawei P30 Pro, which has a time-of-flight sensor (TOF) on the back.
+We know that Samsung is at least flirting with the idea of a 3D face unlock secure enough for securing mobile payments, because it gave the Galaxy S10 5G a 3D sensor on the front and back.
+What's it for?
+Not face unlock, at least not yet.
+Samsung said it's there for AR purposes and maybe some improved depth photography, as with the new Huawei P30 Pro, which has a time-of-flight sensor (TOF) on the back.

-Oh, Samsung.
-A few years ago, its camera technology was virtually untouchable, but now Google's Pixel 3 and Huawei's P30 Pro have leapfrogged the Galaxy S10 Plus on low-light photography with standalone night modes.
-The results speak for themselves: Rival phones' photos are clear and bright, with sharp edges and not a lot of overproduction.
+Rumor has it that Android Q could fold in this technology -- after a month with Android Q, we haven't seen this yet, but it's typical for Google to hold back some surprises until the final launch in fall.

+The main camera is Samsung's Galaxy phones uses a dual-aperture lens that automatically changes apertures to let in more light when it detects you're in a darker environment.
+In my experience, which dates back a year to the Galaxy S9, results are ok, but the clarity and details produced by the Pixel 3 and Huawei's P30 Pro are in another league entirely.

+Samsung said there's a Bright Night Shot mode in the Galaxy S10 Plus, but it kicks in automatically.
+That's not a bad thing on its own, but it means you can't control when you get those dramatically bright night shots.
+It also means that Samsung isn't using the same approach to capture and process those shots, which requires up to five seconds.

-All is not lost.
-Samsung is well aware of the competition and has certainly been working on its own take.
+Samsung is well aware of the competition and has been said to be working on its own take, however, it's unclear how much of a patch this will be versus a complete solution that can generate similar results as Huawei and Google, if not better.
 The Note 10, which has traditionally been Samsung's pinnacle release before Back to School and holiday shopping kicks in, would be an appropriate, launch pad, if not a belated one.
 And how about boosted video quality?
 Let's dish some of that up, too.

 Read: Could the Note 10's camera really flip up?